bowen0701/bowen0701.github.io/_posts/2016-09-17-sequential-learning.md

 The multi-arm bandit problem is a **partial-information sequential decision making problem:**

-- There are $K$ slot machines, where each slot machine is also called an one-armed bandit.
+- There are $ K $ slot machines, where each slot machine is also called an one-armed bandit.
 - The setting proceeds over $T$ iterations; hence **sequential**.
 - During each iteration, the decision maker chooses an arm to "pull", and receives reward from that action.
 - Each arm pull gives a **random** reward, with an unknown but fixed expected value.
 Of course rewards from pulling different arms are random variables with different expected values.